 If you have dyed or treated hair, you may really end up worse for wear if you shower with a lot of chlorine in the water supply.
 In fact, you may see your hair turn different shades of green in some extreme cases.

 More on that later in the article.
 If you want an in-depth article about the best shower head filters then click that link to read all about them.
-There’s more to them than you think!

-Chlorine and eczema
+Chlorine and Eczema

 There are different types of eczema and the chlorine in your water will have different effects depending on the reason why you have it.